Vallavan: Controversies

+The poster featuring Silambarasan biting Nayanthara's lips was objected by women's organisations.

-While filming for Vallavan, Nayantara was romantically linked with the film's director and co-actor Silambarasan.
+While filming for Vallavan, Nayanthara was romantically linked with Silambarasan.
 She initially denied the reports.
 In November 2006, however, she confirmed that she and Silambarasan had broken up, going on to add that she would not work with him again.
 However, they later went on to appear in Idhu Namma Aalu (2016).
-During the making, actress Reema Sen threatened legal action against Silambarasan after he made changes to the scope of her role in the film.
+During the making, Reema Sen threatened legal action against Silambarasan after he made changes to the scope of her role in the film.
 She later stated she regretted her claim and was proud to have won critical acclaim for the character.